Who Will Conor McGregor Fight Next?

 Edgar can be considered the bullet that McGregor dodged at featherweight, as he is seen as one of the best wrestlers in the division.
 Rodriguez is a flashy new up-and-comer who recently dismantled longtime legend BJ Penn.
 Both of these fighters employ tools that McGregor has struggled with in the past: Edgar has supreme takedown ability coupled with ruthless ground-and-pound, and Rodriguez uses unorthodox striking and movement.
 In McGregor’s fight with Mendes, Mendes was able to take the Irishman to the mat seemingly at will in the first round.
 In McGregor’s fight with Diaz, Diaz’s traditional boxing style punched a lot of holes in McGregor’s defense and eventually led to the rear-naked choke that finished him.
 Edgar and Rodriguez are lined up to fight at UFC 211, and if McGregor were so inclined, he could make the cut in weight and fight a fresh face, as opposed to a rematch.

 There are a pile of people I’d love to see McGregor face, Khabib Nurmagomedov among them, considering he is legitimately undefeated in MMA.
-With the return of Georges St-Pierre in the works, per an earlier article here on Inquisitr, he’s another fighter that McGregor should consider agitating into the Octagon.
+With the return of Georges St-Pierre in the works, per an earlier article here on the Inquisitr, he’s another fighter that McGregor should consider agitating into the Octagon.
 Despite the laundry list of potential opponents, McGregor remains elusive; what we can bank on is that Conor McGregor will fight again sometime in 2017.